Sheikh-H/blog/_posts/2025-12-13-thinking-of-studying-coding.md

 But as everyday people, a question naturally arises:

-**Where do we fit in?**
+**Where do we fit in? - Other than being consumers...**

 What can we do that allows us to use the *same tools* to create something meaningful — or even profitable?

-We constantly see headlines about blue-chip companies making breakthroughs using data, automation, or artificial intelligence to “transform personalisation.”
+We constantly see headlines about blue-chip organisations making breakthroughs using data, automation, or artificial intelligence to “transform your *virtual* experience.”
 But what does that *actually* mean for us?

 These were the exact questions that lived rent-free in my mind for years.
-And if you’re reading this, chances are you’ve thought about them too.
+And if you’re reading this, chances are - you’ve thought about them too.

 That curiosity is what pushed me to study technology in the first place.